roypriyanshu02/cacheviz/README.md

 - Real-time Statistics Tracking

 ## Tech Stack
 Built with vanilla HTML, CSS, and JavaScript.
-Served by Bun.
+Served by Deno.

 ## How to Run
-1. Ensure Bun is installed.
+1. Ensure Deno is installed (https://deno.land/).
-2. Run `bun run server.ts` in the project directory.
+2. Run `deno task dev` to start the development server with hot-reloading, or `deno task start` for production.
 3. Open `http://localhost:3000` in your browser.

 ## Usage